tshepang/blog/content/computing/trying to understand stack memory.rst

 this would be for performance reasons and/or simpler memory management code.

-If we use large types, we'll see each value taking more than just one
+If we use larger types, we'll see each value taking more than just one
 address:

 .. sourcecode:: rust